wdbacker/qewd-howtos/ReverseProxy.md

   //url: 'http://localhost:8090'
   // pass in the url of the external QEWD.js server
   url: 'http://my-qewd-server.com/qewd',
-  // paas the io_path to the WebSocket
+  // pass the io_path to the WebSocket
-  io_path: '/qewd'
+  io_path: '/qewd',
+  // optional: control the transport mode(s) the websocket will use
+  io_transports: [ 'polling', 'websocket' ]
 })
 ```